-Windows Server 2008 R2 high availability failover cluster configuration must go offline, the remaining Dell PowerEdge R710 can automatically take over the workload and virtual machines of the offline Dell PowerEdge R710 to prevent unplanned downtime.
+Windows Server 2008 R2 high availability failover cluster configuration servers in an optimized state, and Figure 12 shows the VM distribution of the Dell PowerVault MD3220i and the single Dell PowerEdge R710 server in a degraded state.
+If one of the Dell PowerEdge R710 servers fails or must go offline, the remaining Dell PowerEdge R710 can automatically take over the workload and virtual machines of the offline Dell PowerEdge R710 to prevent unplanned downtime.